- This post contains affiliate links. Read more here.

 - Pre-treat tangles: Sprinkle cornstarch on mats and tangles before brushing to help loosen knots.

-- Use like dry shampoo: Sprinkle on oily areas and brush away the greasies between baths.
+- Use as dry shampoo: Sprinkle on oily areas and brush away the greasies between baths.

 - Whiter whites: Sprinkle on white markings and brush out to get them dazzling bright.